-Fees | The standard management fee is 1% of assets annually, which is also our highest applicable fee.
-Net returns are computed by subtracting the highest applicable fee (1.00% on an annual basis) on a quarterly basis from the gross composite quarterly return, and the resulting quarterly net figures are compounded to calculate the annual net return.
+Fees | The standard management fee is 0.750% of assets on the first \$2.0 million, 0.700% on the next \$2.0 - \$5.0 million, 0.650% on the next \$5.0 million, 0.600% on the next \$10.0 - \$20.0 million, and 0.550% over \$20.0 million.
+Net returns are computed by subtracting the highest applicable fee (0.75% on an annual basis) on a quarterly basis from the gross composite quarterly return, and the resulting quarterly net figures are compounded to calculate the annual net return.
 Actual investment advisory fees incurred by clients may vary.
 Composite performance is presented on a gross-of-fees and net-of-fees basis and includes the reinvestment of all income.
-For periods prior to 2018, net returns are computed by subtracting the highest applicable fee (1% on an annual basis, or 0.083% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
 The annual composite dispersion is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
-Prior to 2018, internal dispersion was calculated using the equal weighted standard deviation for the accounts in the Composite the entire year.
 Risk measures presented are calculated using gross-of-fees performance.
 Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.